ankraft/ACME-oneM2M-CSE-mkdocs/docs/setup/Operation-mqtt.md

 # Operation - MQTT Broker

-ACME supports Mca and Mcc communication via MQTT.
+ACME supports Mca, Mcc and Mcc' communication via MQTT.
 This binding must be enabled in the configuration file with the [`[client.mqtt].enable`](../setup/Configuration-mqtt.md#general-settings) setting.
 The address and optionally the port of the MQTT broker must be configured as well.

 ```ini title="MQTT Configuration Example"
 [mqtt]